Series: Dragonball Z

 I traded these everywhere to get a full set.
 On school, on markets, with friends etc. Although I was mostly focussed on getting the Artbox series complete at the time, I still swapped for and with these, so there was a lot of swapping going on!
 Serie 5 seemed to be the one that stuck around the longest, perhaps because it was the last one and didn’t get phased out with newer series.
 So everyone had these green cards, and they were quite easy to gain.

 As a kid with no internet, I never knew how many cards there were in a set, and went with the highest numbered card I’d have (it is stated on the packaging, but I guess I never realised as a child).
 For years I thought I had this set complete, until I realised there are actually 100 cards, and I only got 99!
-I’m missing number 100, Uub.
 Oops.
-If anyone wants to part with it let me know!
+I found the last card, #100 on eBay.
+So now it is actually complete!

 Got any more details / information you think I should add?
 Or did I get something wrong?
 Do you own any of these cards?
 Or do you have the full set?
 Would you like to trade any?
 Do you agree or disagree with my findings?
 Let me know in the comments below!